 Even though there is no scientific proof of LSD treating food allergies, the US Patent Office still issued a patent to a group of Palo Alto Investors for just such a therapy, called: “A way of treating peoples food allergies in need from there, the treatment containing dispensing an amount of an LSD effective to treat the persons’ food allergy.”

-The company has not done any studies or research to determine if LSD works to alleviate food allergies.
+The company has not done any studies or research to determine if LSD alleviates food allergies.
 However, by doing so, Palo Alto Investors humbly claim that they now own the idea if such a therapy is achievable.

 “It is simply a prophecy, where you present what a research program might look like, then you just hypothesis the results you are hoping to achieve,” explained Graham Pechenik.
 Although can people own the rights to inventions that aren’t invented yet?

 A Patent for Food Allergies is Easy FDA is Not